mattcitysurfer/liczymy-app/README.md

 Save configurations in localStorage - DONE

-Add bootstrap + basic styling
+Add bootstrap + basic styling - DONE

 Add graphic on top

-Deployment on GitHub pages
+Deployment on GitHub pages - DONE
-Change DNS on domain Liczymy.edu.pl
+Change DNS on domain Liczymy.edu.pl - IN PROGRESS

 Buttons/input focus flow to use keyboard only + disable for null in result